open-telemetry/opentelemetry-collector-contrib/exporter/jaegerthrifthttpexporter/README.md

 The following settings are required:

-- `url` (no default): target to which the exporter is going to send Jaeger trace data, using the Thrift HTTP protocol.
+- `endpoint` (no default): target to which the exporter is going to send Jaeger trace data, using the Thrift HTTP protocol.

 The following settings can be optionally configured: